TOP

 The issue of ethics remains an active one in wine writing.
 The relationships between wine writers or critics and those who make the wine can be opaque to all except the two parties involved.

 It seems widely accepted among wine consumers that some wine publications favour reviewing the wines of those who advertise in their publication, or at the very least subscribe to it, essentially a form of ‘pay to play’.
-And, at the time of writing, the blind tasting practices of at least one major wine publication have been called into doubt in recent times.
-In short, the actions of some publications can leave the subscriber wondering exactly who the critic is writing for – which can leave a bad taste in the mouth.
+The actions of some publications can leave the subscriber wondering exactly who the critic is writing for – which can leave a bad taste in the mouth.

 Of course, there are no advertisements on Winedoctor, it being funded solely by subscribers, obviating ethical concerns like those mentioned above.
 Nevertheless, like many writers and critics I maintain close relationships with many winemakers.
 With this in mind I thought I would provide transparency on my tasting practices, both here on Winedoctor and with other publications.